 All vessels in our fleet have a DNV Clean Design Class notation.
-This environmental class notation involves special requirements related to the design and operation of the vessel with the aim of reducing the ship's environmental impact from air emissions, sea discharges and accidental hull damage.
+This environmental class notation involves special requirements related to the design and operation of the vessel with the aim of reducing the ship's environmental impact from air emissions, discharges to sea and accidental hull damage.